haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 extreme, but also adds variety.

-These updates are really nice, but made it abundantly clear that I will need to get some help with the animations, vfx, sfx, and especially voice acting.
+These updates are really nice, but made it abundantly clear that I will need to get some help with the animations, VFX, SFX, and especially voice acting.
 None of this came naturally to me and it shows in the quality, but at the very least I now understand that world a bit more.

 ## Move descriptions

-Figuring out a consise and informative way to describe the moves of a character has been an ongoing problem since the game had moves.
+Figuring out a concise and informative way to describe the moves of a character has been an ongoing problem since the game had moves.
 Similarly to input parsing, I've gone through several implementations, and with the temporary exception of the month following a rework, they all feel problematic.
 On one